 We received your Form 14039 or similar statement for your identity theft claim.
-If you are due a refund, we'll issue it or contact you when we finish processing your case or if we need additional information.
+If you're due a refund, we'll issue it when we finish processing your case.
+We'll contact you if we need additional time or information.

 - Continue to file your federal income tax returns as required by law.

 You may want to

 - Review the information at Identity Theft and Your Tax Records.

 - Review Publication 5027, Identity Theft Information for Taxpayers (PDF).

 Who should I contact if I have more questions about my account related to identity theft?

 The Identity Protection Specialized Unit can assist you with questions regarding identity theft related to your account.
 You can call them at 800-908-4490.
 You can also find the number on your notice.
 For all other tax account related questions, contact the IRS help desk at 800-829-1040.